datagrok-ai/public/help/compute/diff-studio.md

 ### Loading and saving data

 * **To save model**, click the <i class="fas fa-save"></i> **Save** icon on the ribbon.
 The context menu opens:
-  * Click `Save as Local File...` to save formulas to a local file.
+  * Click `Save as Local File...` to save model to a local file.
 Find the *ivp*-file in Downloads.
 You can open and edit this file using any text editor.
   * Click `Save to My Files...` to save model to your platform files (**Browse > Files > My files**).
 * **To load model** from a local file, click the <i class="fas fa-folder-open"></i> **Load...** on the ribbon, choose **From file...** option and choose a local file to upload.